ExpressionEngine/ExpressionEngine-User-Guide/docs/troubleshooting/templates.md

 ### Templates and Queries

-Some Hosts have security implemented that does not allow the POSTing oo hata containing the phrase "select from".
+Some Hosts have security implemented that does not allow the POSTing of data containing the phrase "select from".
 This is done in an attempt to help prevent hacking attempts, but it can also interfere with normal operations of dynamic-powered sites like an ExpressionEngine site.

 If this behavior is encountered then the host or administrator should be contacted for assistance.